 Some future projects include buying a scanner that will be available in our Digital Scholarship Centre and developing some Digitization 101 workshops.

 What would you say is the most challenging about your work?

 Outreach!
 Getting the word out about all the great things we digitize to the right people.
 So much new digital content is going up every day.
 It’s hard to make the time to ensure the right people know it’s there for research.

 Where on campus is your go-to food/drink place?

 Love going to Ace Coffee on the edge of campus (111th street and 86ave) early in the morning and sitting by the window.

 What kinds of things do you do when you aren’t at work in the library?

 Hanging with my two dogs.
 I love art and galleries.
 I just got back from a 6-day trip to NYC and it wasn’t enough time to see everything I wanted to.

 If you want to learn more about the University of Alberta Library Digitization Projects you can read more on the website at Digitization at the University of Alberta or explore some of the digitized collections.

-Thanks for the view!
-We invite you to subscribe to our newsletter (scroll down to the bottom right side of this page).
+Thanks for the read!
 Love us on the blog?
-Then you’ll love us on social media!
-Check us out at @uofalibrary on Facebook, Instagram, & Twitter!
+Chances are, you’ll love us on social media!
+Follow us, @uofalibrary, on Instagram & Twitter!